Nintendo VS. System

-The VS. System was a commercial success in the United States, with about 100,000 arcade cabinets sold, as the highest-grossing arcade machine of 1985.
-It was the first version of the Famicom hardware to debut in North America, in 1984.
-The system's success in the arcades proved the market for the official release of the NES console in North America in 1985.
+The VS. System did not have lasting popularity in Japan, leading to Nintendo's departure from arcade game development.
+In contrast, it was a commercial success in the United States, with about 100,000 arcade cabinets sold, becoming the highest-grossing arcade machine of 1985.
+The system's success in arcades proved the market for the test release of the NES in North America in 1985.
+The final VS. System game was released in 1990.